-February in New York may be sunk in winter, but the city is as vibrant as ever, with theater, culture, dining, and nightlife scenes all going full-bore.
-Shoppers can take advantage of some great sales over President's Week, and lovers can mark the 14th in red for Valentine's Day.
-We've also got Mardi Gras and Chinese New Year celebrations, Restaurant Week, Broadway Week, and Fashion Week.
+New York in February may be sunk in winter, but the city is as vibrant as ever, with theater, culture, dining, and nightlife scenes all going full-bore.
+During February, shoppers can take advantage of some great sales over the week of Presidents' Day, and lovers mark the 14th in red for Valentine's Day.
+We've also got Mardi Gras and Chinese New Year celebrations, Restaurant Week, 2-for-1 Broadway Week, and Fashion Week.
 For the best of New York in February, check out our rundown below.
-Peruse our suggestions on Where to Get Pampered for Valntine's Day, and Where to Dine for Valentine's Day!

 Things to Do in New York in February: Exhibits